-Hasan has a great interest in the program coordination in the higher education sector.
-He worked with the University of Toronto for two years to deliver a bridging program for internationally trained engineers.
+Hasan has a keen interest in program coordination within the higher education sector.
+He collaborated with the University of Toronto for two years to implement a bridging program for internationally trained engineers.

-Hasan worked with international development agencies such as ActionAid, Voluntary Service Overseas (VSO), and Canadian International Development Agency (CIDA) from 1998 to 2010.
-During this period, he planned and executed many projects to fight against poverty and injustice and empower communities.
-He has more than ten years of direct working experience with marginalized families, youths, women, and diverse social groups at the community level.
+From 1998 to 2010, Hasan worked with international development agencies such as ActionAid, Voluntary Service Overseas (VSO), and the Canadian International Development Agency/Global Affairs Canada.
+During this period, he planned and executed numerous projects aimed at combating poverty and injustice and empowering communities.
+He possesses over ten years of direct working experience with marginalized families, youths, women, and various social groups at the community level.

 Hasan is a lifelong learner.
-He studied Social Work (BSW and MSW) at Ryerson University, Canada.
-Besides, he has BA & MA degrees in History, an M.Phil in Ethno-history, and a Ph.D. in Anthropology from the University of Dhaka.
+He pursued Social Work (BSW and MSW) at Toronto Metropolitan University (formerly Ryerson University), Canada.
+Additionally, he holds BA and MA degrees in History, an M.Phil in Ethno-history, and a Ph.D. in Anthropology from the University of Dhaka.
 Hasan has certificates in Project Management and Communications from the University of Toronto.
-He received and facilitated training in the human rights-based approach, community organizing, civil resistance, advocacy, good governance, fundraising, campaign and non-profit management from FLACSO University-Ecuador, Toronto Metropolitan University, York University, VSO UK, and ActionAid-Bangladesh, India, Cambodia, Italy, Nepal, Thailand, Vietnam, and UK,
+He has received and facilitated training in the human rights-based approach, community organizing, civil resistance, advocacy, good governance, fundraising, campaign and non-profit management from FLACSO University-Ecuador, Toronto Metropolitan University, York University, VSO UK, and ActionAid-Bangladesh, India, Cambodia, Italy, Nepal, Thailand, Vietnam, and UK.

 In 2015, Hasan won the ICNC fellowship for developing a curriculum on civil resistance.
-He was a Board of Directors of Regent Park Arts –Daniels Spectrum (2012-2020) and Community Impact Advisor of United Way Toronto & York Region (2015-2020).
-He is currently involved in various community development initiatives in Toronto by BCS.
+He was a Board of Directors of Regent Park Arts –Daniels Spectrum (2012-2020) and Community Impact Advisor of United Way Greater Toronto (2015-2020).
+He is currently involved in various community development initiatives in Toronto through BCS focusing on gender equality, youth leadership, and anti-racism.

 In Toronto, Hasan worked with the Integrated Local Labour Market Planning Project of the City of Toronto (2012) and the Council of Agencies Serving South Asians (CASSA) as Fundraising & Project Coordinator from 2011 to 2013.
 At CASSA, Hasan executed various projects and campaigns such as Concert for Social Justice, CapaCITY Creators, and Toronto Mela.